freenas/freenas-docs/userguide/network.rst

 :menuselection:`Network --> Network Summary`
 shows a quick summary of the addressing information of every configured interface.
-For each interface name, the configured IPv4 and IPv6 addresses, DNS servers, and default gateway are displayed.
-It also displays nameservers.
+For each interface name, the configured IPv4 and IPv6 addresses, default routes, and DNS namerservers are displayed.

 .. index:: Route, Static Route